positively-charged/bcc/details.md

 void f() {}
 ```

-Here we have a region called \`my_region\`.
+Here we have a region called <code>my_region</code>.
 It contains a variable, a constant, and a function.

 A region is created by using the <code>region</code> keyword, followed by the name of the region.
 Any code that follows will be part of the region.